Acadian World Congress: 2014 World Congress

 The fifth Congress was held along the Canada–United States border, co-hosted by Maine's Aroostook County in the United States and its neighbouring counties in Canada (Témiscouata in Quebec, and Victoria, Madawaska and Restigouche in New Brunswick).

 The Congress President was Émilien Nadeau the general director was Léo-Paul Charest.

 2019 World Congress

 The 2019 Congress was held from August 10, 2019 to August 24, 2019 on Prince Edward Island and in southeastern New Brunswick, with its central events held in Summerside.

 The Congress' vision was to promote a contemporary Acadia through its urbanity, its rurality and its cooperation.

 The kick-off was launched at Abram-Village, Prince Edward Island during a night run on the Confederation Bridge.
 The closing concert took place in Shediac, New Brunswick.

 The Congress President was Claudette Thériault and the general director was Vaughne Madden.

 2024 World Congress

-The 2024 Congress is planned to be held in the municipalities of Argyle and Clare in southwestern Nova Scotia.
+The 2024 Congress was held in the municipalities of Argyle and Clare in southwestern Nova Scotia.